dvd280/sparrow-messenger/README.md

 -----------------------------------------------------------------Sparrow-messenger-------------------------------------------

-**Sparrow in its current itteration helps to automate:**
+**A.  Sparrow in its current itteration helps to automate:**

 - Steps 1 and 2 for the sender.
 - Steps 2, 3 and 4 for the Recipient.

-**Sparrow in its current form does not interact directly with any Monero processes.**
+**B.  Sparrow in its current form does not interact directly with any Monero processes.**

-**The user is free to choose how to execute steps 3 for the sender and 1 for the recipient.**
+**C.  The user is free to choose how to execute step 3 for the sender and 1 for the recipient.**

 ----------------------------------------------------------------Compiling----------------------------------------------------